 Hermione, Harry and Ginny, their trunks hovering quietly in the corridor, waited while Ron kneeled in the compartment door to be closer to the three youngsters' size.
 He introduced Kevin to the others and hovered Kevin's trunk into the luggage rack above.

 Handing Kevin his owl Ron promised, “See you at the sorting,” Ron returned to the corridor.
-The parade of trunks continued down the aisle.
-They walked for most of another car looking for an empty compartment, responding to greetings from classmates, stopping to say a quick “hello” to Neville, who was deep in conversation with Hannah Abbott.
+Theit little train of trunks continued down the aisle.
+They walked for most of the train looking for an empty compartment, responding to greetings from classmates, stopping to say a quick “hello” to Neville, who was deep in conversation with Hannah Abbott.

 Harry remarked to Ginny, “Hannah was DA, in my year.
 I'm a little surprised she's back.
 I didn't think she'd need N.E.W.T.s.”